scrapy/scrapy/docs/topics/downloader-middleware.rst

    .. method:: process_response(request, response, spider)

-      :meth:`process_response` should return a :class:`~scrapy.http.Response`
+      :meth:`process_response` should return either a :class:`~scrapy.http.Response`
+      object, a :class:`~scrapy.http.Request` object or
-      object or raise a :exc:`~scrapy.exceptions.IgnoreRequest` exception.
+      raise a :exc:`~scrapy.exceptions.IgnoreRequest` exception.

       If it returns a :class:`~scrapy.http.Response` (it could be the same given response, or a brand-new one), that response will continue to be processed with the :meth:`process_response` of the next middleware in the pipeline.

+      If it returns a :class:`~scrapy.http.Request` object, the returned request will be rescheduled to be downloaded in the future.

       If it returns an :exc:`~scrapy.exceptions.IgnoreRequest` exception, the response will be dropped completely and its callback never called.

-      If it returns a :class:`~scrapy.http.Request` object, the returned request will be rescheduled to be downloaded in the future.

       :param request: the request that originated the response
       :type request: is a :class:`~scrapy.http.Request` object